lumos-io/futura/proto/README.md

 # proto

-You can find all the proto files here
+You can find all the proto files here.
+Currently, TS and Go files are generated out of the